Try going a day without sharing a story.

 Pretty cool, right?

-The effectiveness storytelling in presentations lies in how your audience reacts to it.
+The effectiveness storytelling lies in how your audience reacts to it.

 This is something TED presenters have capitalized on.